Brewer219/ticket-lifecycle/README.md

 2. Navigate to the "Agents" tab.
 3. Select the "Departments" section.
 4. Choose the "Maintenance Departmengt".
-5. Click on "More" in the top-right corner and select "Delect"
+5. Click on "More" in the top-right corner and select "Delete"

 <img width="362" height="333" alt="Step 1 Ticket life cycle maintenace delete depart" src="https://github.com/user-attachments/assets/c80323f5-d206-4223-a163-0fc728261db1" />